-There is a common misconception that if the police do not recite to you the Miranda warningsduring your arrest or before questioning, you can have your case dismissed.
+There is a common misconception that if the police do not recite to you the Miranda warnings during your arrest or before questioning, you can have your case dismissed.
 The Miranda Rights are simply a reminder of an individual's rights when dealing with law enforcement and the legal system.
 Not reciting them does not equate to a slip-up from the police.

 If the police wish to use spoken or self-incriminating evidence during the trial, they must give Miranda warnings before questioning an individual.
-Additionally, any extra evidence that is acquired as a result of an interrogation without the Miranda warnings can also not be used in the trial.
+Additionally, any extra evidence that is acquired as a result of interrogation without the Miranda warnings can also not be used in the trial.

 I agreed to police questioning, can I still change my mind?

 Yes.
 Within the Miranda warnings, it is stated that you have the right to stop an interrogation.
-Even if you have waved your right to remain silent already, at any time you can refuse to answer any more questions, request an attorney, and remain silent.
+Even if you have waived your right to remain silent already, at any time you can refuse to answer any more questions, request an attorney, and remain silent.

 What kinds of tactics do police use when questioning someone?